Red Line (Baltimore): Support for Red Line and Political Action Committee

 In the summer of 2011 the Red Line Now Political Action Committee (PAC) was established to voice the support of residents of Baltimore City for the funding and construction of Alternative 4C.
 Its website stated that the organization was staffed on a volunteer basis and planned to support local politicians that supported the construction of the Red Line.
 Red Line Now PAC was governed by a nine-member board of directors who were citizen volunteers who lived and/or worked along what would have been the Red Line corridor.
 The board members represented the Midtown, Edmondson, Canton, Fells Point, Patterson Park, and Greektown communities.

+Plans revived

+The Infrastructure Investment and Jobs Act contains a provision on project reentry which directs the United States Secretary of Transportation to "provide full and fair consideration to projects that seek an updated rating after a period of inactivity."
+This provision was sought by Maryland Senator Ben Cardin with the intent to allow for the Red Line and other canceled transit projects to be renewed.
+On June 15, 2023, Governor Wes Moore announced that he would restart efforts to build the Red Line in a ceremony with Baltimore mayor Brandon Scott.
+The state Department of Transportation plans to identify possible route alignments, gauge public feedback, and study the project's costs and benefits over the course of the rest of the year.
+In the meantime, the MTA will provide limited-stop bus service between Catonsville and Essex beginning in August 2023.
+MTA released six new alternative routes for the project that September – two alternatives featured tunnel segments and alignments similar to the canceled 2009 route.
+Officials initially did not say if the route would be run by bus rapid transit or light rail, but later announced in June 2024 that it will feature light rail.